Clutch152/scripts/JKO/README.md

 </br>
 <h3>TESTS</h3>
 Tests take away the "Next Lesson" button.</br>
-Simply refresh the page once you have the green check mark.
+Simply refresh the page once you have the green check mark.</br>
+The next lesson button will be present again when page refreshes.